mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 ## Polishing
 If you want that less than 16 buttons are shown in joystick-settings, edit Joystick.cpp/Joystick2.cpp/Joystick3.cpp "USAGE_MAXIMUM"-line (0x10 = 16).
 You may to have create new file after that, because all libraries are not recompiled every time and I don't know how to force full recompile.

 Adapter shows as "Arduino Leonardo", but if you want it to show some other name, edit `C:\Program Files (x86)\Arduino\hardware\arduino\avr\boards.txt`.
-You can even add sub menu to tools-menu by adding these lines (after editgin boards.txt, you have to close and reopen Arduino IDE):
+You can even add sub menu to tools-menu by adding these lines (after editing boards.txt, you have to close and reopen Arduino IDE):

 ```
 menu.usb_name=USB Product Name